ESAT Chemistry: Revision Notes

 Most testedC3.4

-This topic covers how to represent chemical changes using balanced equations.
-Mastering this skill is fundamental for describing reaction stoichiometry, ionic interactions, and electron transfer in redox processes.
+Balanced equations represent chemical changes, and mastering them is fundamental for describing reaction stoichiometry, ionic interactions, and electron transfer in redox processes.

 Revise this topic ›Reversible Reactions and Equilibrium